majeinfo/chaingun/SYNTAX.md

 The test script are described using the following YAML syntax.
 (please note, that wrong parameter names ARE NOT detected by the YAML parser)

-First of all, you define some global parameters as the count of iterations, the number of virtual users (VU) to inject, etc...
-Then you can define some default value for common parameters et you can add your own variables.
-At last, you define a list of actions to be performed by `chaingun`.
+First of all, you define some global parameters (the count of iterations, the number of virtual users (VU) to inject, etc...).
+Then you can define some default value for common parameters, you can also add your own variables.
+At last, you define the list of actions to be performed by `chaingun`.

-## The Global Parameters
+## Global Parameters

 | Name | Value | Description |
 | :--- | :---: | :---        |